MusalX/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 list all files includign hiding files using ls -a
 5 list files using group ids in long format including .file 6 - go to tmp and create a directory onn it
+7 - move a file to another directory